vuestorefront/storefront-ui/apps/docs/components/components/listitemfilterradio.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A ListItemFilterRadio component is specific ecommerce solution for filter list with additional deselect logic for radio.
 ---
 # ListItemFilterRadio

-A ListItemFilterRadio component is specific ecommerce solution for filter list with additional deselect logic for radio.
+{{ $frontmatter.description }}

 <Generate />